 Affiliate links may be used in this post.
 Ordering through these links may result in a commission, which helps pay for the cost of running this site and keeps the content free.

 This post is sponsored by Sonlight, but all opinions are my own.

 Sonlight provides a Christian based curriculum that is heavily based on History, Bible and Literature.
-However, there is much flexability to make it your own and meet the demands of your life and needs of your kiddo.
-In this post I will be sharing ways that I adjust the Instructors Guide to make it work for us.
+However, there is much flexibility to make it your own and meet the demands of your life and needs of your kiddo.
+In this post I will be sharing ways that I adjust the Instructor’s Guide to make it work for us.

 Adjusting Sonlight’s Instructor’s Guide To Fit Your Life And Your Child’s Needs

 Four or Five Day Options: When planning your school year if you know you will participate in a co-op, travel long weekends or just prefer a 4 day school week Sonlight has you covered.
 Choosing the four day option or five day option is the first way you can adjust the Instructor’s Guide for your needs.
 You can download the first three weeks of Instructor’s Guides on the Sonlight website for free to take a look at them.

 Choose Your Reading Level: Once you choose a base History/Bible/Literature (HBL) program for your child’s age range you get to choose a reading level that is appropriate for you child.
 On the Sonlight website they provide a short assessment that will help place your child into the correct reading level.
 This helps parents determine what is appropriate for their child if they are coming into the Sonlight Curriculum from a different program or public school.
 This was important to us.
 Knowing Madilynn is an advanced reader, but not knowing for sure what level to start her at.
 Mixing and matching your HBL program with different grade levels of reading is another way you can adjust the Instructor’s Guides to fit your life and child’s needs.